Cecília M. P. Rodrigues

 Postdoctoral research at University of Minnesota, USA

-Full Professor, Faculdade de Farmácia, Universidade de Lisboa
+Full Professor, Biochemistry and Human Biology, Faculdade de Farmácia, Universidade de Lisboa

 Faculdade de Farmácia, Universidade de Lisboa — Av.
 Prof. Gama Pinto, 1649-003 Lisboa, Portugal

-Rodrigues leads a group investigating molecular regulatory aspects of cell function in disease processes, spanning from neurodegeneration to cancer, with pioneer studies in bile acid-related research.
-Her laboratory focuses on identifying mechanism-based molecular targets for therapeutic intervention, using relevant preclinical disease models as well as patient samples, available via collaborations with various hospitals.
-Transcriptome and proteome profiles are validated using genetic or pharmacological inhibition of specific pathways in in vitro models and in mice.
-Finally, for evaluation of preclinical therapeutic interventions, molecular bioscreening and mouse models of disease (cancer, metabolic and degenerative) are used.
-Rodrigues has developed bile acids as a group of promising small molecule modulators of cell death/survival, protected by patents.
+Rodrigues leads a group investigating molecular regulatory aspects of cell function in disease processes (metabolic, degenerative, cancer), with pioneer studies in bile acid-related research.
+Her laboratory focuses on identifying mechanism-based molecular targets for therapeutic intervention and biomarkers, using relevant preclinical disease models as well as patient samples, available via collaborations with various hospitals.
+Transcriptome and proteome profiles are validated using genetic or pharmacological modulation in vitro and in mice.
+Finally, discovery of novel therapies and biomarkers include strategies such as high throughput molecular bioscreening and preclinical modelling of disease.
+Rodrigues has developed bile acids as a group of promising small molecule modulators of cell death/survival, protected by patents and licensed by spin-offs.

 Castro RE, Ferreira DMS, Borralho PM, Machado MV, Cortez-Pinto H, Rodrigues CMP. miR-34a/SIRT1/p53 is suppressed by ursodeoxycholic acid in rat liver and activated by disease severity in human non-alcoholic fatty liver disease.
 J Hepatol 2013; 58: 119-25.